 Rental income from real property, directly or indirectly, constitutes a significant portion of our income.
 Delays in collecting accounts receivable from tenants could adversely affect our cash flows and financial condition.
 In addition, the inability of a single major tenant or a number of smaller tenants to meet their rental obligations would adversely affect our income.
 Therefore, our financial success is indirectly dependent on the success of the businesses operated by the tenants in our properties or in the properties securing debts we may own.
-The weakening of the financial condition of or the bankruptcy or insolvency of a significant tenant or a number of smaller tenants and vacancies caused by defaults of tenants or the expiration of leases may adversely affect our operations, performance and our ability to pay distributions.
+The weakening of the financial condition of or the bankruptcy or insolvency of a significant tenant or a number of smaller tenants or the expiration of leases may adversely affect our operations, performance and our ability to pay distributions.